-8.1.
+7.1.
 Calibration pipelines

-The pipelines to build calibration products (cp) for the LSST cameras are defined in cp_pipe21.
-They set isrTaskLSST configuration parameters needed for each calibration product, by enabling all the sequential steps of the ISR task up to the step before the correction being generated.
-In some cases, configurations also specify whether to combine exposures (for bias or dark exposures for instance) and to bin exposures to support display.
+The high-level pipelines to build calibration products (cp) for the LSST cameras are defined in cp_pipe18.
+They set IsrTaskLSST (see Section 5.1) configuration parameters needed for each calibration product, by enabling all the sequential steps of the ISR task up to the step before the correction being generated.
+In some cases, configurations also specify whether to combine exposures (for bias or dark exposures for instance) and to bin exposures to support diagnostic displays.

-Once calibration products are produced, they are "verified" (see C. Waters (2025) for more details) using cp_verify22 pipelines by checking they pass metrics defined in R. Lupton et al. (2025).
+Once calibration products are produced, they are "verified" (see C. Waters & E. Rykoff (2025) for more details) using cp_verify19 pipelines by checking they pass metrics defined in R. Lupton et al. (2025).
 In this case, verify configuration parameters enable all corrections in the ISR task up to and including the application of the correction being verified.
 As a result, the calibration products can then be certified to be available in the butler and used to ISR an exposure.

-8.2. ap_pipe
+7.2. ap_pipe

 The ap_pipe package defines the pipeline(s) to be used for real-time Alert Production processing (K.-T. Lim 2022).
-These pipelines include instrument signature removal (§5.1), calibration (§5.15), measurement plugins (§5.4), image differencing (§6.3), source association (§6.3.4), and alert generation (§7).
-Some of these tasks are shared with the pipelines in drp_pipe, but configured to prioritize speed over strict quality; for example, they use a minimal set of measurement plugins.
+These pipelines include instrument signature removal (§5.1), calibration (§5.8), measurement plugins (§5.5), image differencing (§6.3), source association (§6.3.4), and alert generation (§6.3.6).
+Some of these tasks are shared with the pipelines in drp_pipe, but are configured to prioritize speed over strict quality; for example, they use a minimal set of measurement plugins.

 ap_pipe currently has pipeline variants for LSSTCam, LSSTComCam, LATISS, the Rubin Observatory simulators, Hyper-SuprimeCam, and the Dark Energy Camera.
-Because these variants serve as testbeds for AP-specific algorithms and configuration settings, they are, as much as possible, the "same" pipeline, differing almost entirely in loading instrument defaults from obs packages (§3.4).
+Because these variants serve as testbeds for AP-specific algorithms and configuration settings, they are, as much as possible, the "same" pipeline, differing almost entirely in loading instrument defaults from obs packages (§3.5).
 The only other customization is an extra task for handling DECam's inter-chip crosstalk, which does not have an equivalent for Rubin instruments.

+7.3. drp_pipe

-8.3. drp_pipe 9.
-ANALYSIS TOOLING
+8. ANALYSIS TOOLING

-9.1.
+8.1.
 Display Abstractions